FAQs

 - Change to a completely different MCU, add the EVE SPI routines, and re-use the same EVE application code saving a lot of cost, time and effort.

-3. Bridgetek’s Powerful graphical toolchains and code examples make application development easy.
+3. Bridgetek’s powerful graphical toolchains and code examples make application development easy.

 -